NiklasGol/Hands_RPS/README.md

 2. Train the neural network with the train_pose.py script.
 3. Execute the main.py script in order to play a game.

+## How to play

+After starting the main.py script the game will wait for the player to press s in order to start the game.
+As common in any rock, paper, scissors game the computer will count the player in with "ROCK", "PAPER" and finally "SCISSORS".
+With the last count the player is supposed to show the gesture he choose into the webcam.
+The game will recognize the shown gesture and compares it with the one chosen by the computer to determine a winner.

 ## Example

 This example shows a game where the player choose scissors and the computer choose paper.
 Thus the player won.